collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Renshia](https://stackexchange.com/users/-1/184-renshia) on 2010-12-15
 - score: 0

-<p>Atheism is simply a word to describe a position of non belief.</p>
+Atheism is simply a word to describe a position of non belief.

-<p>If you take a generic definition of religion; "a specific fundamental set of beliefs and practices generally agreed upon by a number of persons or sects" then from that definition as a starting position, it could be developed into a religious belief system.</p>
+If you take a generic definition of religion; "a specific fundamental set of beliefs and practices generally agreed upon by a number of persons or sects" then from that definition as a starting position, it could be developed into a religious belief system.

-<p>However if you take on a more specific definition like, "a set of beliefs concerning the cause, nature, and purpose of the universe, esp. when considered as the creation of a superhuman agency or agencies, usually involving devotional and ritual observances, and often containing a moral code governing the conduct of human affairs."</p>
+However if you take on a more specific definition like, "a set of beliefs concerning the cause, nature, and purpose of the universe, esp. when considered as the creation of a superhuman agency or agencies, usually involving devotional and ritual observances, and often containing a moral code governing the conduct of human affairs."

-<p>The the very foundations of what a religion is, "the creation of a superhuman agency or agencies" dictates the inability of atheism to be a religion or it's belief systems developing into one.
-The foundation of which it would need to be created on is the main principle of contention.  </p>
+The the very foundations of what a religion is, "the creation of a superhuman agency or agencies" dictates the inability of atheism to be a religion or it's belief systems developing into one.
+The foundation of which it would need to be created on is the main principle of contention.

 ## Answer 486